Topological States Enabled by Non-local Nonlinearity in Synthetic Dimensions: Supplementary information

 with the Bogoliubov excitation

-Here $(u_k,v_k)$ are the instantaneous Bogoliubov modes with frequency $\omega_k$ and $\hat\alpha^\dagger$ is the creation operator of a quasi-particle associated with a small amplitude.
-The Bogoliubov mode has instantaneous spin state $|\chi_{B}\rangle$ orthogonal to the mean-field solution $|\chi_{m}\rangle$.
-To solve for the Bogoliubov modes, we first substitute the state into the Schr$\ddot{\text{o}}$dinger equation~\eqref{eq:eom} and project onto $\langle\chi_B|$, keeping terms to the first order in $\delta \psi$
+Here $(u_k,v_k)$ are the instantaneous Bogoliubov modes with frequency $\omega_k$ and ${\alpha}$ is {fluctuation amplitude of the excitation}.
+The Bogoliubov mode has instantaneous spin state $|\chi_{B}\rangle$ orthogonal to the mean-field solution $|\chi_{m}\rangle$, {where $|\chi_{B}\rangle$ and $|\chi_{m}\rangle$ are the corresponding Dirac notations of the two spin-state vectors.} To solve for the Bogoliubov modes, we first substitute the state into the Schr$\ddot{\text{o}}$dinger equation~\eqref{eq:eom} and project onto $\langle\chi_B|$, keeping terms to the first order in $\delta \psi$

 Here we define the displacement operator as: